Two South Shields youngsters still missing following Manchester blast

 A pair of South Tyneside teenagers who went to the Ariana Grande concert in Manchester are still missing.

-Friends Chloe Rutherford, 17, and Liam Curry, 19, both from South Shields, were at the concert and their frantic families are appealing for information about the pair.
+Chloe Rutherford, 17, and her boyfriend Liam Curry, 19, both from South Shields, were at the concert and their frantic families are appealing for information about the pair.

+Chloe's brother, Scott Rutherford, has quashed rumours that the pair have been found, saying is Facebook page: "Anyone getting news about them being found is untrue we haven't been told anything from both Manchester police or Northumbria police, so whatever you're reading isn't true."

-Little Mix, who have two band members from South Shields, are among those who are appealing for anyone with information on the teenagers to get in touch.
+Little Mix, who have two band members from South Shields, are among those who have appealed for anyone with information on the teenagers to get in touch.

 Manchester's road and rail network has been placed on lockdown and Victoria Station will remain closed all day on today, Network Rail say.